-- Twin motorway tunnels with two lanes and a breakdown lane in each direction, with three lane capacity for future traffic growth
+- Twin nine kilometre motorway tunnels with two lanes and a breakdown lane in each direction, with three lane capacity for future traffic growth

 - A Northern Interchange connecting the M1 Pacific Motorway, the Pacific Highway and Pennant Hills Road

 - A northern ventilation outlet and support facilities located within and immediately adjacent to the existing M1 Motorway corridor

 - A Southern Interchange connecting with Pennant Hills Road and the Hills M2 Motorway

 - A motorway control centre, ventilation outlet and support facilities located near the Southern Interchange

-- Integration on the Hills M2 Motorway to provide an extra 3.5 km lane, as well as on and off-ramps, and bridge widening works from Pennant Hills Road to the Windsor Road interchange
+- Integration on the Hills M2 Motorway to provide an extra 3.5 km westbound lane, on and off-ramps, and bridge widening works from Pennant Hills Road to the Windsor Road interchange

-- On and off-ramps linking the tunnel and the existing M1 Pacific Motorway, north of Edgeworth David Avenue and the Hills M2 Motorway at Pennant Hills Road
+- On and off-ramps linking the tunnel and the existing M1 Pacific Motorway, north of Edgeworth David Avenue, Wahroonga and the Hills M2 Motorway at Pennant Hills Road

 - Tunnel support facilities to provide air intake systems, emergency smoke extraction outlets and substations.